River Valley High School: Academic information

 RVHS, being a Special Assistance Plan school, is strongly influenced by Chinese culture.
 Chinese language, culture and history are often emphasised in the school.
 It is compulsory for students from Years 1 to 4 to take Higher Chinese as a subject.
 Chinese culture lessons are also mandatory in lower secondary and students can opt for Chinese Literature in upper secondary.
 It also offers the Bicultural Studies Programme (Chinese) also offered in other schools such as Dunman High School, Hwa Chong Institution and Nanyang Girls' High School.
 The programme aims to nurture independent and passionate individuals who uphold strong moral character, effectively bilingual in English and Chinese, and have a global perspective that allows them to face challenges in the changing world.
-River Valley High School's BSP includes camps, enrichment electives which complements the ministry's programme.
+River Valley High School's Bicultural Studies Program (BSP) includes camps, enrichment electives which complements the ministry's programme.

 Starting in 2006, RVHS has been offering the six-year Integrated Programme, allowing its students to take the Singapore-Cambridge GCE Advanced Level examinations at the end of the sixth year.
+River Valley High School has been ranked as one of the top schools in Singapore consistently throughout her history, producing many scholars including President's Scholars.
+One of the President's Scholar is Madam Chang Hwee Nee, the current Chief Executive Officer of the National Heritage Board.
+She is also the wife of the current Deputy Prime Minister of Singapore, Mr Heng Swee Keat.